Poyo-SSB/tetrio-bot-docs/Messages/server_ige.md

 # `ige` message (server)

-Unclear.
-I've only observed this to contain data about attacks being send to the user.
-I don't know what "ige" means or stands for.
+An in-game event.
+Currently only observed to carry information about sent garbage.

 ## Format